CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 ![alt text](../images/01-resource_group.png "Our resource group")

 * Application Insights - used for monitoring our models in production
-* Storage account - this will store our logs, model outputs, etc.
+* Storage account - this will store our logs, model outputs, training/testing data, etc.
 * Key vault - stores our secrets
 * Container registry - stores our containerized models
 * Machine Learning service workspace - the centre point for Machine Learning on Azure